Galerie d'Apollon: History

 As part of the Louvre, the Galerie d'Apollon is both a national and World Heritage Site.
 It was comprehensively renovated between 2001 and 2004, and again cleaned up in 2019.
+On 19 October 2025, eight items in the gallery were stolen.

 Displays

 Besides the sumptuous decoration of the room itself, the gallery's main attractions are the remaining pieces of the French Crown Jewels.
 In 1887, the Third French Republic sold most crown jewels to quell fears of a royalist coup d'état, from which only jewels of historic significance were exempted.
-That same year, the 23 remaining pieces of jewelry were exhibited in the Galerie d'Apollon, and presented in display cases designed by Louvre architect Edmond Guillaume, together with other precious objects from the Louvre's collections.
+That same year, the 23 remaining pieces of jewellery were exhibited in the Galerie d'Apollon, and presented in display cases designed by Louvre architect Edmond Guillaume, together with other precious objects from the Louvre's collections.
 More display cases were added in 1985 (designed by Daniel Pasgrimaud) and in 2020 (designed by Juan Felipe Alarcon).
 Some of the most significant pieces include: